PtrTn/battlerite-sdk/README.md

 - Retrieve detailed data for a specific match
 - Retrieve data for players (by query)
 - Retrieve detailed data for a specific player
+- Retrieve team data for specific players and seasons
 - Retrieve api status

 ## Requirements